andrewskyboss/milestone-project-01/README.md

 - [Link to a Wireframes for Tablet and Mobile views ](assets/documents/A.Cybovskij-Tablet-mobile.pdf)

 ### Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.
+The project has implemented following features:

-  - Header and footer navigation.
+  - Header and footer navigations.
+Implemented in full.
+And working properly
   - Intuitive design.
+All website’s elements are known by any users.
+They knows exactly what to do on any of them.
+Navigations are in traditional places.
+Social icons are presented by their standard logos.
+Design is clear and understandable.
-  - Short description on every page.
+  - Short description on top of the page.
+Implemented.
+Exceptions are Contact and Experience pages
   - Contact form with CTA, to be in touch with website's owner.
+Implemented.
+Connected to the Code Institute server for demonstration purpose only.
-  - Social media icons
+  - Social media icons are at the bottom of every page
-  - Biography (Study and work history)
+  - Biography (Study and work history).
+Presented in two pages: Profile for studies and Experience for Work experience.
+Customer can choose what is more important for him.
   - Images as a visual representatives.
+Used relevant images to demonstrate content.
   - Embedded portfolios.
+Used iframes to embed work examples

 #### Implemented Features
 For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.